Hyle-org/hyle/README.md

 `Minid` uses the **latest** version of the [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk).

-## Learn

-**_Work in progress_**

-Every bit of logic in this repository is commented in order to explain what it does and why do we add this.
-Every folder contains a `README.md` file with a short description of the folder.

 ## How to use

 In addition to learn how to build a chain thanks to `minid`, you can as well directly run `minid`.